-Having complex cognitive abilities means one main thing: the brain can experience the world beyond the limitations of primitive instincts.
+Having complex cognitive abilities means that the brain can experience the world beyond the limitations of primitive instincts.
 Humans, who have intricate neurological pathways, can do things for more than just survival.
 We do things because we enjoy them.

-It’s theorized that most animals can’t dance for one simple reason.
-There wasn’t any evolutionary pressure for their brains to develop the same neurological pathways that allow us to dance.
+It’s theorized that most animals can’t dance because there wasn’t any evolutionary pressure for their brains to develop the same neurological pathways that allow us to dance.
 It would take too much unnecessary energy to evolve a more sophisticated brain.
 As such, most animals’ brains don’t have the capacity for creativity.

 This then begs the question: Do parrots love music because they have developed creative brains?
-In the research done by Dr. Patel, he posited 3 theories in favor of parrot creativity:
+In the research done by Dr. Patel, he posited three theories in favor of parrot creativity:

 Is parrot dancing a consequence of imitating human dance moves?
 Then it means that parrots possess the ability to: